HetviJulasana/Language_Identifier/README.md

 we have removed punctuation from the European Parliament Proceedings Parallel Corpus & Cross-language dataset using
 #### punct.py file

+Use length.py file to check the length of text files.

 ### Download the dataset from here:=